interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 - The user visits their provider's webpage.
 - The provider's webpage calls `window.WebMonetization.register`.
-- The user is redirected to a confirmation webpage to confirm.
-The browser might display a native pop-up box instead.
+- The browser will display a native pop-up box asking the user whether they want to set the handler proposed by the page.
-- If the user confirms the registration, they will be redirected to a `destUrl` specified by the page that called `window.WebMonetization.register`.
-  - `handlerUrl` is stored in the browser's state.
+  - If the user confirms, `handlerUrl` is stored in the browser's state and `window.WebMonetization.register` resolves to true.
-- If the user cancels the registration, they will be redirected to a `cancelUrl` specified by the page that called `window.WebMonetization.register`.
+  - If the user cancels the registration, `window.WebMonetization.register` will resolve to false.

 ### Monetization